* Central bank bailed out top-10 lender Otkritie

 In addition, the central bank has said it will provide financial support for Otkritie so it can keep operating, but it has not said how much.

 Also unknown so far is the size of the hole in Otkritie's balance sheet.
 Otkritie had assets of 2.45 trillion roubles ($41.81 billion) in the second quarter of this year, according to data compiled by Interfax.
-The bank at the centre of the previous biggest rescue, Bank of Moscow, had assets at the time of 900 billion roubles.
+The bank at the center of the previous biggest rescue, Bank of Moscow, had assets at the time of 900 billion roubles.

 It is unclear who will be chief executive of Otkritie.
 Russia's Kommersant newspaper reported that discussions were under way with Mikhail Zadornov, a former finance minister who is now head of VTB retail unit VTB24.